inovex/CalendarSync/docs/adapters.md

       clientId: "<clientID>"
       clientKey: "<clientSecret>"
 ```

-Important: When retrieving the credentials from Google, you'll get a `clientId`
-and a `clientSecret`.
-Make sure to add the `clientSecret` to the `clientKey`
-setting in your CalendarSync configuration.

 If you want to use the created OAuth Application also with accounts outside of your Google Workspace, make sure to set the Usertype to `external` in the `OAuth Consent Screen` Menu.